Are You or a Loved One Suffering from Symptoms of a Silent Stroke?

 However, it’s possible to have a stroke and not even know it or remember it happening.
 Silent cerebral infarction (SCI) is a “silent stroke” that causes brain damage and often leads to a more severe stroke down the road, possibly within the next year.

-Just as with other types of strokes, a silent stroke occurs when the blood supply is cut off to part of your brain.
-The difference is that the part of your brain affected by a silent stroke is too small to hamper the control of your vital brain functions, so symptoms may go unnoticed or be blamed on other health or mental conditions.
+The difference between silent strokes versus other strokes is this—the part of your brain affected by a silent stroke is too small to block your vital brain functions.
+So symptoms may go unnoticed or be blamed on other health or mental conditions.

 - A lapse in or loss of short-term memory: Do you have to ask someone to repeat instructions they just told you but still remember details from a conversation you had last month?
 Is there a day or activity you had recently that you simply don’t remember, even with prompts?

 - A decreased ability to think or reason: Have you given up on a game you used to love playing, like Sudoku or crossword puzzles?
 Do you find yourself frustrated or arguing more because you don’t understand someone else’s reasons for wanting you to do something?

 - Mood changes: Are you suddenly irritable, anxious, apathetic, or depressed?
 Have you found yourself crying or laughing for no apparent reason or at inappropriate times?

 - Psychiatric disorders: Do you have hallucinations or delusions?
 Have you engaged in inappropriate motor behavior, like nibbling food at the dinner table or repeatedly banging your head?

 - Trouble with balance: Are you experiencing dizziness or feeling like your head is spinning?
 Is it difficult to make quick adjustments to maintain balance?
 Do you find yourself stumbling or bumping into things?
 Does it feel like you’re standing upright when in fact, you’re leaning to one side?